Solstice-Short-Film/solstice-docs/docs/mkdocs/docs/pipeline/software/installingpython.md

 ???- example "Windows"
-    First of all you need to download Python installer from the official **[Python web page](https://www.python.org/downloads/)**.
+    First of all you need to download Python installer from the official Python web page.

-    You can download Python 2.7.16 installer for Windows 64-bist in the following link: **[Python 2.7.16 Windows](https://www.python.org/ftp/python/2.7.16/python-2.7.16.amd64.msi)**
+    You can download Python 2.7.16 installer for Windows 64-bit in the following link: **[Python 2.7.16 Windows](https://www.python.org/ftp/python/2.7.16/python-2.7.16.amd64.msi)**

      > Python 2.7.16 download webpage
     ![Python 2.7.16](../../img/python_install_1.png?style=centerme)